Honey Uses

 It may help soothe those of us who suffer from nervousness and anxiety (per Dr. Oz).
 Start with a tablespoon per cup and adjust as needed.

-Honey is primarily glucose and fructose but it also contains enzymes that can aid in the human digestive processes.
+Honey contains enzymes that can aid in the human digestive processes.
 It is considered a prebiotic and may be beneficial for some suffers of stomach discomfort.

 Honey as a Sleep Aid

-You find many attributes in honey to promote healthy skin.
+You find many attributes in honey that promote healthy skin and hair.
 It is antibacterial, antifungal and an antioxidant powerhouse.
 It is also a humectant that seals in moisture.

 Beeswax is very good for skin care too.
 You will often find honey and beeswax used together as a mixture with other oils and butters (olive oil, coconut oil etc.) to promote skin healing.